manjunath5496/Beginner-Python-Exercises/README.md

 a=list(map(int,str(n)))
 b=list(map(lambda x:x**3,a))
 if(sum(b)==n):
-    print("The number is an armstrong number. ")
+    print("The number", n, "is an armstrong number. ")
 else:
-    print("The number isn't an arsmtrong number. ")
+    print("The number", n, "isn't an arsmtrong number. ")

 ```
 ----------------------------------------